 VXSM as a Transcoding Gateway

-This chapter describes VXSM application as a transcoding gateway in a Cisco MGX 8880 or Cisco MGX 8850.
+This chapter describes the VXSM application as a transcoding gateway in a Cisco MGX 8880 or Cisco MGX 8850.

 Transcoding compresses and decompresses voice streams to match endpoint-device capabilities.
 Transcoding is required when an incoming voice stream is digitized and compressed (by means of a codec) to save bandwidth, but the local device does not support that type of compression.

-VXSM transcoding employs a general transcoding facility, where one supported codec is converted to any other supported codec.
+VXSM transcoding employs a general transcoding facility, where one supported codec is converted to another supported codec.
 This functionality interconnects a diverse array of topologies.
 VXSM transcoding works between two voice sessions that are encoded by using different codecs, different packetization periods, or a combination of the two.
 The VXSM transcoding channel operates only on IP terminations.

 VXSM supports transcoding for an incoming voice stream with the following bearer properties: